Head to the Melbourne fine-diner to feast your way through refined dishes that marry contemporary Australian cuisine with Chinese-Canto influences.

 Finish it all with the black sesame panna cotta that comes paired with a blood orange mousse and miso cookie crumbs.
 It's one of our favourite new Melbourne desserts.

-As you'd expect with any new fine dining establishment in the city, the wine list is extensive.
-MING Dining champions Aussie drops as well as a strong selection from both France and Germany.
+As you'd expect with any new fine-diner in the city, the wine list is extensive.
+MING Dining champions Aussie drops and features a strong selection from both France and Germany.

 Classic cocktails are up for grabs, but the seasonal Cantonese-inspired offerings are a must-try.
 The Xuan Wu made with rum, longan fruit, oolong tea and a blooming osmanthus flower is the perfect balance of both light and earthy notes.
 And the Ivory Tiger could be a dessert in itself, made with whisky, black tea, coffee and a dash of milk and served with a house-made biscuit.
 Think of it like a clarified whisky and milk punch.